Last Updated on July 28, 2026 by Daniel Globe

 If the slider keeps letting the zipper separate after you close it, it’s worn and should be replaced.
 You’ll also want a new one if the zipper starts hard, drags, or won’t move smoothly.
 A loose, wobbly slider tells you it no longer grips the teeth well enough to hold the closure.
 Look for bends, cracks, or visible damage, because a damaged slider can stress the teeth and make the problem worse.

-Use simple slider maintenance tips during routine checks: wipe away grit, test the pull, and watch for uneven movement.
-Add the slider to your zipper inspection checklist so you catch wear before it turns into a full failure.
-Regular inspections help you act early, keep control of your shelter, and avoid getting stuck with a zipper that won’t stay closed when you need it most.
+Add slider checks to your routine gear inspection: wipe away grit, test the pull, and watch for uneven movement.
+Catching wear early helps you avoid getting stuck with a zipper that won’t stay closed when you need it most.

 How to Match Zipper Size and Type